Annapolis, Maryland: Climate

-Tidal flooding
+Flooding

 In November 2020, NASA reported that Annapolis had 18 days of high-tide (non-storm-related) flooding from May 2019 to April 2020, an increase over 2018's 12 days, and higher than the 1995-2005 average of 2 days annually.
 The increase is attributed to sea level rise caused by climate change.
 Resultant flood damages caused local businesses to lose as much as $172,000 a year.
 On Naval Academy grounds, seawater came out of storm drains, with McNair Road and Ramsay Road flooding 20 times in 2020 and more than 40 times each in 2018 and 2019.
-Adaptation approaches such as sea walls and building up the height of roadways and athletic fields are predicted to last only a few decades.
+Though a $37 million sea wall was completed in 2024 to adapt to flooding occurring 30 to 40 times a year, adaptation approaches such as sea walls and building up the height of roadways and athletic fields are predicted to last only a few decades.

+Annapolis has seen the highest increased rate of coastal flooding in the country.
+The Naval Academy is especially vulnerable to sea rise, as it is surrounded on three sides by water, and has some land only three feet above the 2019 water line.
+Hurricanes—which have been increasing in intensity because of global warming—pose additional flooding threats, with Hurricane Isabel having caused $100 million in flood damage in 2003.
+The Academy's Sea Level Rise Advisory Council has created a climate change adaptation plan including seawall repair, door dams, doorway barriers, backflow preventers in storm drain systems, and elevated building entrances.

+After 2024's record 120 flooding events, on November 3, 2025, ground was broken on an $87 million City Dock Project designed to protect against expected flooding events through 2060.
+Specifically, the goal is to protect against flood waters up to 8.77 ft above the daily average lowest level of the water—higher than the 7.2 ft experienced during 2003's Hurricane Isabel.
+The plan involves adding floodgates, raising land to block rising water levels, installing a park, and constructing a Maritime Welcome Center.